DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 158: "I'm sorry!
 We were having a normal conversation about candy ![devicatCandy](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_4dcb9038d4394d2393abf42e7028a768/default/light/1.0 "devicatCandy") and it went sideways!" -DeviCat (22-Aug-25)
 * 159: "I have long hands like Rosuav ." -DeviCat (29-Aug-25)
 * 160: "Wendy for scale." -DeviCat (06-Sep-25)
+* 161: "If the cat tax gives us pictures of cats, that was like the underground cat market." -DragonBloodthirsty: (06-Sep-25)
+* 162: "Everyone's hearts keep landing on my face!" -DeviCat (24-Sep-25)

 There may be quotes newer than these that have yet to be collected.